nphollon/sicm/README.md

-# mechanics
+# Mechanics
-Working through "Structure and Interpretation of Classical Mechanics" ... in Elm!
+Working through *Structure and Interpretation of Classical Mechanics* ... in Elm!